Barney Miller: Death of Jack Soo

-Towards the end of the fourth year, Jack Soo was diagnosed with esophageal cancer and was absent for the last five episodes of the 1977–78 season.
-To help fill the void during his medical leave, actress Mari Gorman was brought in for three installments as Officer Rosslyn Licori.
+Toward the end of the fourth year, Jack Soo was diagnosed with esophageal cancer and was absent for the last five episodes of the 1977–78 season.
+To help fill the void during his medical leave, actress Mari Gorman was brought in for three installments as Officer Roslyn Licori.
 Cast member Ron Carey's role of Officer Carl Levitt was also expanded at this time to compensate for Soo's absence.
 Soo returned to Barney Miller at the start of the 1978–79 season but his cancer had already metastasized and spread very quickly.
 As a result, he was only able to complete nine episodes that year.
-By the time he taped his last appearance which was the installment "The Vandal" that aired on November 9, 1978, Soo's illness was quite evident in his rapid weight loss.
+By the time he taped his last appearance, which was the installment "The Vandal" that aired on November 9, 1978, Soo's illness was quite evident from his rapid weight loss.
 Two months later, he died on January 11, 1979, at the age of 61.
 The fifth-season finale "Jack Soo: A Retrospective" aired on May 17, 1979, and was a tribute to him.
-For this installment, the cast of Barney Miller led by Hal Linden appeared as themselves on the 12th Precinct office set as they fondly shared stories and reminiscences about Soo as an actor and as a friend.
+For this installment, the cast of Barney Miller led by Hal Linden appeared as themselves on the 12th Precinct office set as they fondly shared stories and reminiscences about Soo as an actor.
 At the end of the episode, the cast raised their coffee cups in loving memory of Jack Soo.

-Paul Lieber
+Replacing Soo

-During the seventh season, in an attempt to fill the void left by Jack Soo, a new character was added to Barney Miller.
-In November, 1980, actor Paul Lieber was cast as Detective Sergeant Eric Dorsey.
-Dorsey had a jaded, cynical attitude who initially alienated his colleagues at the 12th precinct by assuming they were all corrupt.
-Even though he eventually realized that his convictions were not true, the character was not popular with viewers.
+During the seventh season, in an attempt to fill the void left by Jack Soo, a new character was added to Barney Miller: Detective Sergeant Eric Dorsey.
+The role was filled by young actor Paul Lieber, who had shown promise during the previous season as an inept gunman in "The Architect".
+Sgt.
+Dorsey antagonized the squad members immediately by assuming they were all corrupt.
+Even though he eventually realized that his convictions were not true, the downbeat character was not popular with viewers.
 As a result, Lieber's tenure on the show lasted only a few weeks with his character of Dorsey reassigned to another precinct.
-(Incidentally, Lieber had made a previous appearance on Barney Miller during the previous season in a small role as a gunman in the episode "The Architect").